Bussell Island Swim

 Safety Rules

-Any assistance renderred during the swim will result in disqualification if forward progress is made.
-Swimmers are permitted to use a boat for aid, as long as no forward progress is made.
+Any assistance rendered during the swim will result in disqualification if forward progress is made.
+Swimmers may use an official safety boat for aid, as long as no forward progress is made.

-If you drop out or are pulled from the race at any time, please inform a race official.
+If you drop out or are pulled from the race at any time, inform a race official immediately.
 It is essential that we know where you are on the course at all times for your safety and our peace of mind.
-If you are transported to any medical station, the medical staff will take responsibility for you.

 Course officials and medical personnel reserve the right to remove athletes from the course if determined medically necessary.